maxcrees/tbl.typ/README.typ

   not currently supported.

 = Version history
-- *Unreleased:* last updated Saturday 13 January 2024
+- *Unreleased:* last updated Thursday 09 October 2025
   - _Breaking changes_
     - The `"content"` value for the #link-label(`mode`) region option, an alias for the value of `"markup"` deprecated